aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio/week5/index.md

 ## Tuesday, March 29, 2022

-Work on your project in L208, G203, R106 or whereever you can work on it.
+Work on your project in L208, G203, R106 or wherever you can work on it.
 Working from home is also ok, but I just can't then help you at all.

 ---

 ## Wednesday, March 30, 2022

-Work on your project in L208, G203, R106 or whereever you can work on it.
+Work on your project in L208, G203, R106 or wherever you can work on it.
 Working from home is also ok, but I just can't then help you at all.